MicrosoftDocs/win32/desktop-src/IndexSrv/programming-languages.md

 ---
+Description: You can use a broad variety of programming languages when programming an Indexing Service task.
+Each language typically has more than one API to interface it to Indexing Service. ms.assetid: 2d5b46e6-33b2-41d3-8763-5e1df6ae3a5c
 title: Programming Languages
-description: You can use a broad variety of programming languages when programming an Indexing Service task.
-Each language typically has more than one API to interface it to Indexing Service. ms.assetid: 2d5b46e6-33b2-41d3-8763-5e1df6ae3a5c ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+ms.technology: desktop
+ms.prod: windows
+ms.author: windowssdkdev